blackhun11/ruangguru-se-s1/FLOW.md

 ### **record all of your action**
+- Ledina
-- Candia
+- Exna
-- Febri
+- Fredrick
-- Farhan
+- Putut
-- Arya
+- Deni

 #### Basic